nottsurtDEBIAN/TheLostWorlds/README.md

 ‎
 ***Notice: Most of these mods are not mine, i am not claiming to own them.\
-The mods I do own are stylized like this: "ModName.TLW.jar".**
+The mods I do own are stylized like this: "ModName.TLW-versionnumber.jar".\
+Please PM me on discord "nottsurt." before using my mods.**
 ‎
 <br><br>